kessibi/libretime-docker/README.md

 ### Using Docker Hub

-The image is available from `docker pull odclive/libretime-docker`.
+The image is available from `docker pull odclive/libretime-docker:v0.1`.
 You still need to go through steps 5 to 8.

+Avoid using the tag `latest` as it was used for testing and is not stable.

 ### Building the image yourself